Mountaineering

 WHAT TO EXPECT

-While we try and stick to the tried and tested itinerary below, the mountain and the weather sometimes has other ideas.
-We will always remain as flexible as possible, which is why we only work with experienced and knowledgeable guides, to make sure we can change any plans if required.
-You can check out the full itinerary here.
+We always try and stick to the tried and tested itinerary below, but the mountain and the weather sometimes have other ideas.
+We remain as flexible as possible, which is why we work with experienced and knowledgeable guides.
+This means we can make changes to plans if required.
+Check out the full Matterhorn guided climb itinerary for a complete overview.

 -